voltace/browser-cookies/README.md

 // Get cookie
 $_COOKIE['fullName'];
 ```

-### How to shim browser-cookies on node
-The package [browser-cookies-shim][ref-browser-cookies-shim] provides a browser-cookies shim for node, which may be useful to run client javascript on node without errors.

-### Todo's
-- Distribution:
-  - Generate build for use without a loader (development build + minified version).
-- Cross browser consistency:
-  - When a domain is not specified most browsers only allow an exact domain match, but [IE sends cookies to all subdomains][ref-ie-cookies].
-Could ensure cookies are saved to all subdomains by default for consistent behavior amongst all browsers? or perhaps add a note to set the domain explicitly for proper cross-browser consistency?

 ### Development
 The design goal is to provide to smallest possible size (when minified and gzipped) for the given API while remaining compliant to RFC6265 and providing cross-browser compatibility and consistency.